 1. What is a Site Leader?

-A Site Leader is a student responsible for the overall coordination of the ASB trip.
-Site Leaders are responsible for ensuring the accomplishment of the planned objectives of specific trips with everyone involved (participants, community organization representatives, faculty/staff participants).
+A Site Leader is a student responsible for the overall coordination of the BSB trip.
+Site Leaders are responsible for ensuring the accomplishment of the planned objectives of specific trips with everyone involved (participants, community organization representatives, etc.)

 2. What is included in the trip cost?

-The trip cost includes transportation, lodging, and most meals.
+The trip cost includes transportation, lodging, and most meals, and and a cultural experience.
 Out of pocket expenses can include any leisure activities or meals outside of lodging facility.